gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

 	}
 ```

-Get mapping for get request with 1 parameter that is location.
+Get mapping for "get" request with 1 parameter that is location.
 Try-catch block makes it easy to find errors.
-Connect with url ,  read the response using buffer reader(many other ways to do the same thing ) and convert it to JSONObject and return it.
+Connect with URL,  read the response using buffer reader(many other ways to do the same thing ) and convert it to JSONObject and return it.
 ```java
 //WeatherController.java